What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 Focus on these high-impact factors before worrying about minor ranking signals.

-• Product/service pages: Whenever offerings change
+• Product/service pages: When something changes

 • Keyword research: Quarterly

-• Link building: Ongoing
+• Backlink building: Ongoing activity

 Final Thoughts: Your SEO Journey in Digital Marketing